The Viking Spirit is rooted in Pride, Honor, and Enthusiasm.

 More than just a school, St. Elizabeth fosters personal and communal pride.
 Offering rich traditions of success in academics, athletics, arts, and a broad range of other activities, St. E guarantees to provide you with the experiences that you will be proud of not only during your time here, but also as you continue on to the next chapters in life.

-Profile of an Elementary School Graduate
+Profile of an Elementary Graduate

 • Center Themselves in Faith